Menu

 Is the online C# compiler free?

-Yes.
-The online C# playground is completely free — no sign-up, no .NET SDK to install, no Visual Studio license to buy.
-Open the page and compile.
+Yes, the online C# playground is free to use.
+No sign-up, no .NET SDK to install, and no Visual Studio license to buy — open the page and compile.

 Do I need the .NET SDK or Visual Studio installed?